 Private tours can be booked for groups of up to 25 adults and last one hour.

-Booking can only be taken at least one month in advance of your visit date.
-Tours can take place Mondays to Saturdays during normal gallery opening hours.
-We do not provide private tours when the gallery is closed or on Sundays.
+Booking can only be taken at least six weeks in advance of your visit date.
+Tours can take place Mondays to Saturdays during normal Gallery opening hours.
+We do not provide private tours when the Gallery is closed, or on Sundays.

 Private tours cost £230 per group, payable in advance.